pbinkley/microcopying_1940/index.markdown

-scholars in American universities to have readily accessible rather extensive runs of foreign periodicals, I don't know exactly what kind of periodicals but probably scientific, and I recall having read not long ago that an institute had been <span style="page" id="page171">[p.171]</span> planned for Oxford, England, whereby they would perform the same type of service for European and English scholars that Bibliofilm and Documentation Service does here, that is the provision of files for a great period of years of selected
+scholars in American universities to have readily accessible rather extensive runs of foreign periodicals, I don't know exactly what kind of periodicals but probably scientific, and I recall having read not long ago that an institute had been <span class="page" id="page171">[p.171]</span> planned for Oxford, England, whereby they would perform the same type of service for European and English scholars that Bibliofilm and Documentation Service does here, that is the provision of files for a great period of years of selected